 Board of Directors

-He served for two years as Treasurer, helping CIC and SIEAM navigate significant transitions, before being elected Board Chair.
-Having benefited personally from Traditional Chinese Medicine as taught at SIEAM, and seeing the potential for CIC's clinic model to provide effective, low-cost health care to under-served communities and unmatched instruction to SIEAM's students, Marc believes firmly in the mission of the organization.
+He served for two years as Treasurer, helping SIEAM navigate significant transitions, before being elected Board Chair.
+Having benefited personally from Traditional Chinese Medicine, and seeing the potential for SIEAM’s clinic model to provide effective, low-cost health care to under-served communities and unmatched instruction to SIEAM's students, Marc believes firmly in the mission of the organization.
 Outside of his professional and volunteer activities, Marc is a lover of the outdoors, and can be found out and about with his family biking, hiking, backpacking, or camping.

 Charlie Cunniff